omarvsoft/aws-solutions-architect-associate-notes/README.md

 It's not used to _distribute_ traffic.

+__Record:__ An A record (Address Record) points a domain or subdomain to an IP address.
+For example, store.website.com or blog.website.com and point it to where you have your store.
+__CNAME:__ A CNAME (Canonical Name) points one domain or subdomain to another domain name, allowing you to update one A Record each time you make a change, regardless of how many Host Records need to resolve to that IP address.

 __CNAME vs ALIAS__ —

 - For routing to S3 bucket // Elastic load balancer use A record with ALIAS.